BrianSigafoos/hugo_site/content/2022-07-22-dark-mode-css-variables.md

 date: 2022-07-22T13:28:51-04:00
 slug: dark-mode-css-variables
 title: Dark mode with CSS variables and Stimulus
-summary: How to add Dark Mode using CSS variables and Stimulus, plus a color palette toggler
+summary: How to add Dark Mode using CSS variables and Stimulus, plus a color palette picker
 ---

 ## Live Demo